-- It is a pioneering proposal that aims to respond and act in the first minutes of a cardiorespiratory arrest, increasing the chances that a qualified person can provide assistance in that time.
+– It is a pioneering proposal that seeks to respond and act in the first minutes of a cardiorespiratory arrest, increasing the chances that a qualified person can provide assistance in that time.

 – There are many AEDs in private places, the possibility of identifying and locating them is less than in public spaces.

-- This initiative should be more widely disseminated among qualified medical personnel, so that collaborating profiles increase
+– This initiative should be disseminated more among qualified medical personnel, so that the collaborating profiles increase

 From Orientatech we have tested the Ariadna application for three weeks identifying its potentialities and most notable points, in turn, we have been lucky enough to interview one of the people who have been part of the definition and creation of the tool: JJ , responsible physician in the Spanish Red Cross Health Area: link to the videoreview